-Jennifer Kinon co-founded The Original Champions of Design with Bobby C. Martin Jr. OCD has developed identity systems for clients that range from the Girl Scouts of the USA to The New York Times, MTV and the NBA.
+Jennifer Kinon co-founded Champions Design with Bobby C. Martin Jr. She has developed brand identity systems for clients that range from AdAge to the Girl Scouts of the USA and the Women’s National Basketball Association.
 In 2016, Kinon served as Design Director of Hillary for America.
 She has spoken about the role of identity systems around the world and served as President of AIGA NY from 2010–2012.
 Kinon graduated from the University of Michigan and earned an MFA from the School of Visual Arts, where she was the first graduate of the program to join its faculty.

 Ken Tanabe is a versatile creative leader with deep design expertise, cultural fluency, and a passion for harmonizing audiences and information.
 His portfolio spans a broad range of categories including tech (Google Creative Lab), financial (Visa NY Innovation Studio), design and motion (Imaginary Forces, Gretel), health and wellness (Johnson & Johnson: J&J Design), cultural institutions (Lincoln Center), entertainment (Beyoncé), and many others.
 Ken is an award-winning adjunct professor who has taught at Parsons School of Design since 2003, including classes in creative team dynamics and management, advanced motion graphics, data visualization, thesis, digital, and print.
 He has been a speaker/critic at Yale, SVA, FIT, and Parsons.
 Ken is also is the Founder of Loving Day, a holiday he created as a design-driven social change project.
 It is now the world’s largest network of multiethnic community celebrations.
 It has trended #3 on Twitter, and has been recognized by the U.S. House of Representatives, New York City Mayor Bill de Blasio, the Anti-Defamation League, and many cities including New York, LA, and DC.
 Ken has enjoyed public speaking engagements at over 80 venues like the HOW Design Conference, the Global PR Summit, and Harvard.